wweijian/philosophers/philo/pseudo.md

 	if time_to_eat < time_to_die (odd: eat, even: thinks then die, no sleep) if time_to_eat * 2 < time_to_die (odd: eat and sleep, even: eat, last: die)
 	only survives if time_to_eat > 2 x time_to_die

+// 05.08.25

+grepping what time the philosophers eat is a great way to check their meal times shoudl also check odd and even numbers times where they die on the same dot as they eat times where they die while eating times where they die while sleeping times where they do not die (generously)